chrabyrd/GetAway/docs/README.md

 Using LeaveNow, users will be able to:

+- [ ] Use geolocation to find the user's closest airport.
-- [ ] See a destination-agnostic list of round-trip international flights departing from their nearest airport within the next 12 hours,
+- [ ] Return a list of round-trip flights leaving from that airport in the next 24 hours.
-- [ ] Filter this list by price,
-- [ ] See a detailed view of specific information after selecting a trip,
+- [ ] Show a 5-day weather forecast for each destination.
-- [ ] Access an airline's booking page through this detailed view.

-<<<<<<< HEAD
+- [ ] Redirect users through an affiliate link to a site where they can book the flight of their choice.

 ##WireFrames

 ![splash](docs/wireframes/Splash_load.png)